csci430-os/assg01/.github/ISSUE_TEMPLATE/task-5--implement--execute.md

 **Additional Requirements**

 - You are required to use the declared global constant mnemonics for the opcodes, e.g. LOAD, STORE, etc.  Do not sprinkle your code with magic numbers.
+- You are required to cast the integer digit from the `ir` into the `irOpcode` so that it is an OpcodeMnemonic, do not use a switch or if/else statement to decode the instruction integer into the mnemonic.
+Do use the mnemonics in a switch or if/else block to invoke the specific execute functions.